mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Training/README.md

 ### Overview of DevOps
 - Why DevOps?
 - What is DevOps?
+- Waterfall Model (Traditional)
+- Agile (New Methodologies)
 - DevOps Market Trends
-- DevOps Delivery Pipeline
+- What is a Pipeline?

 ### Version Control with Git
 - What is version control
+- Central and Distributed Version Control
-- What is Git
+- What is Git?
-- Git workflows
+- Developer/coding workflows
-- Branching and Merging in Git
+- Branching and merging Concepts
 - Working with Remote Repositories
-- Hands-on and Practical: Git workflows on GitHub UI, Branching, merging
+ - Pull
+ - Push
+ - Fetch
+ - Fork
+ - Cherry Pick
+- Practical Demo
 - Practice Assignment

 ### Continuous Integration (CI) Pipeline with Jenkins